Welcome to our School Council page!

 To encourage all children in the school to suggest improvements.

-To take forward the best ideas to Mrs Winwood for her to consider.
+To take forward the best ideas to Mrs Winwood for her and the school leaders to consider.

 New gym equipment (benches and mats) were bought, benefiting PE lessons.
 Considering the equipment was years old, this was an essential addition to the school’s needs.